Graphical Model Inference with Erosely Measured Data: Empirical Studies

 \subsection{Graph Selection Study and Comparison with Baselines}

 Now we study the graph selection performance of our GI-JOE (Holm) and GI-JOE (FDR) approaches under different erose measurements, compared with some baselines.
 In particular, we consider four estimation methods and four inference methods.
 The estimation methods include standard plug-in methods \citep{kolar2012estimating,park2021estimating} with neighborhood lasso (Nlasso), graphical lasso (Glasso), CLIME, and the variant plug-in method described in Section \ref{sec:estimation_selection} (Nlasso-JOE).
-The only difference between Nlasso-JOE and Nlasso is that we use different tuning parameters for each node that depend on its own sample sizes, as explained in Section \ref{sec:estimation_selection}.
+The only difference between Nlasso-JOE and Nlasso is the former uses a different tuning parameter for each node that depends on its own sample sizes, as explained in Section \ref{sec:estimation_selection}.
 The inference methods include GI-JOE (Holm), GI-JOE (FDR), and also ad hoc implementations of the debiased graphical lasso \citep{jankova2015confidence}.
 Specifically, since there are no applicable inference methods designed for erose measurements, the only baseline we can implement is applying existing inference methods for simultaneous measurement settings and plug in the minimum pairwise sample size for computing the variance of each edge.
 This is not a method one would ever use in practice, since it is too conservative and has no theoretical guarantees, but we still present the results of such baselines, just to prove the concept that considering the different sample sizes over the graph is important.
-We choose the debiased graphical lasso instead of other graphical model inference methods since it is simpler to code up.
 Although \cite{jankova2015confidence} is only concerned with edge-wise inference, we still add a Holm's correction and FDR control procedure on top of its edge-wise $p$-values for a fair comparison, and we denote these two procedures by DB-Glasso (Holm) and DB-Glasso (FDR).
-Some additional implementation details of these methods can be found in Section D.2 of the Appendix. \paragraph{Data Generation: }We fix the dimension $p = 200$, and consider the chain graph and star graph with $10$ stars.
-We investigate the following three measurement scenarios: (i) The $p$ nodes are divided into three sets of approximately the same size $(\lfloor \frac{p}{3}\rfloor, \lfloor \frac{p}{3}\rfloor, p - 2\lfloor \frac{p}{3}\rfloor)$.
-Nodes within each of the three sets are observed with probability $\sqrt{0.1}$, $\sqrt{0.5}$, and $\sqrt{0.9}$, independently. (ii) All nodes are independently missing, and the observed probability of each node $j$ depends on the node degree in a positive way: $\mathbb{P}(j\in V_i)=1 - 0.815^{d_j}$. (iii) The size of the jointly observed nodes is fixed as $20$, and each node $j$ is sampled with probability weight $1 - 0.815^{d_j}$.
-For each measurement scenario, we consider two different total sample sizes.
-Table \ref{tab:sim2_F1_summary_chain_star} summarizes the F1 scores of our GI-JOE method and some other baseline estimation and inference methods, averaged over 20 independent runs (standard deviations included in parentheses).
-For both Nlasso and Nlasso-JOE, we present the results based on the AND rule; The results for OR rule and more detailed results on true positive rate, true negative rate, and true discovery rate can be found in Section E of the Appendix.
-In summary, among all different measurement scenarios, sample sizes, and graph structures, GI-JOE (FDR) is either the best or comparable to the best among all inference and estimation methods, in terms of the F1 score.
-The Nlasso-JOE is usually the best among the estimation methods, suggesting that using different tuning parameters that accommodate for the different pairwise sample sizes may be a simple yet effective trick.
+Some additional implementation details of these methods can be found in Appendix \ref{append:NumericDetails}.